nuuuwan/news_lk3_data/README.md

 Police confiscated a significant amount of illegal drugs, including 128 grams of heroin, 115 grams of ice, 8 kilograms of ganja, 626 grams of other narcotics, and 34 drug pills.

 Sri Lanka Aims for Six-Month Debt Fix; US$3 Billion Annual Payment Looms

-CBK Back in Politics: Leads Broad Alliance for Upcoming Elections

 ◼️